teuben/astr288p/lectures/Lecture10.md

 ## Homework assignments

-homework-02 assignment is postponed one week, will be checked into github this week.
+**homework-02** assignment is postponed one week, will be checked into github this week.
 It will be notebook style, as last time, **due on Apr 24 before class**!

-The final homework is due on May 8, and you will show the installation and a computation with your selection of a package from http://ascl.net (pick something you like as science, not something that looks easy).
+**homework-03**, the final homework is due on May 8, and you will show the installation and a computation with your selection of a package from http://ascl.net (pick something you like as science, not something that looks easy).
 There will be in in-class presentation and